-National drug screening offers drug testing for individuals at drug testing centers located throughout Oklahoma.
+National Drug Screening offers drug testing for individuals at drug testing centers located throughout Oklahoma.
 Drug and alcohol testing is available for probation, parole, court-ordered drug testing, child custody cases, DUI monitoring, personal drug tests, testing teenagers for drugs, DOT drug testing, and much more.
-Drug and alcohol testing available for k2, spice, bath salts, MDMA, ecstasy, cocaine, crack, marijuana, THC, pot, heroin, suboxone, buprenorphine, and much more.
+Drug and alcohol testing is available for k2, spice, bath salts, MDMA, ecstasy, cocaine, crack, marijuana, THC, pot, heroin, suboxone, buprenorphine, and much more.
 If you need a drug test today, just give us a call.
 Immediate drug and alcohol testing services are available with one phone call.

 National screening centers are located throughout the state of Oklahoma including Norman, Oklahoma City, Tulsa, Broken Arrow, Lawton, and many more.
 Drug testing is available for immediate service or for employer drug testing and drug-free workplace.
-National drug testing also offers anytime mobile drug testing in Oklahoma saving companies time and money on their drug testing programs.
+National Drug Screening drug testing also offers anytime mobile drug testing in Oklahoma saving companies time and money on their drug testing programs.

 Walk-in clinics are available for drug testing, alcohol testing, and DNA paternity testing.
-Appointments are not necessary just call our toll-free number 866-843-4545 to get you set up for your testing visit.
+Appointments are not necessary just call our toll-free number 866-843-4545 to get set up for your testing visit.

-Oklahoma businesses can count on national drug screening for a full range of training for supervisors, designated employee reps (der), and workshops that will help you implement a drug-free workplace program.
+Oklahoma businesses can count on National Drug Screening for a full range of training for supervisors, designated employee reps (DER), and workshops that will help you implement a drug-free workplace program.
 Our National Drug Screening centers are available for walk-in pre-employment drug screenings and DNA testing.

-Employers in Oklahoma may require applicants to take a drug test as a condition of employment and in addition following a workplace accident causing injury or property damage, along with random drug testing, for reasonable suspicion, as part of a routine fitness-for-duty exam, and as a follow-up to a rehabilitation program. employers in Oklahoma must follow strict laws for drug testing and a drug-free workplace.
+Employers in Oklahoma may require applicants to take a drug test as a condition of employment and in addition following a workplace accident causing injury or property damage, along with random drug testing, for reasonable suspicion, as part of a routine fitness-for-duty exam, and as a follow-up to a rehabilitation program.
+Employers in Oklahoma must follow strict laws for drug testing and a drug-free workplace.

 - Testing of independent contractors and employees of independent contractors is now expressly permitted, provided the contractual agreement allows for such testing and other workers at the job site are similarly subject to testing